 This post is sponsored by Pete and Gerry’s Organic Eggs.
 All opinions expressed here are my own.

 If you love the classic Mexican tres leches cake (or “three milks cake” in English), then you’re going to love this chocolate version!
+(I also have a pumpkin tres leches cake and an apple tres leches cake!)

 This popular Mexican dessert consists of a delicious chocolate cake soaked in a mixture of three milks and topped with chocolate whipped cream.
 It’s creamy yet light and airy, chocolaty without being overly rich, and extremely easy to make!